 After 12 years while winning five Stanley Cups in Edmonton, Messier came to the Rangers in a trade in 1991 and was named 22nd captain in team history.
 Thirty-years-old at the time, it was like Messier was beginning his second career, and boy did he make the most of it.

 The sole reason for the Rangers getting Messier was to win the Stanley Cup, in 1994 the dream was realized.
 In the fateful game 7, Messier scored what would be the game-winning goal in the second period, giving the Rangers just what they needed to end their 54-year drought.
 This was definitely an iconic moment for Messier and the Rangers, but perhaps Messier’s most iconic moment came in the previous series.

-Down 3-2 in the Eastern Conference Finals to the New Jersey Devils, Messier made his famous guarantee that the Rangers would win in East Rutherford and force a game seven at the Garden.
+Down 3-2 in the Eastern Conference Finals to the New Jersey Devils, Messier made his famous guarantee that the Rangers would win in East Rutherford and force a game five at the Garden.
 The Devils grabbed a quick two-goal lead, and it appeared Messier’s attempt to rejuvenate his team fell flat.
 After Moose assisted Kovalev on a goal to bring the Rangers within one, he would make history in the third period.
 Messier scored a natural hat trick to give the Rangers the 4-2 win, setting them up for that fateful game seven where they won in double overtime to go to the Stanley Cup Finals and end their curse.

 Messier played for the Rangers until 1997 when he was traded to Vancouver.
 After three controversial years in B.C., Messier returned to the Rangers in 2000 where he played for the remainder of his career until 2004.
 In 698 games, Moose scored 250 goals, and 441 assists for a total of 691 points as a Ranger.